 Due to existing land uses, no native plant communities or natural communities of special concern were observed on or adjacent to the project site.
-The project site contains a land cover type that would be classified as disturbed (Exhibit 6, Vegetation).
+As a result, the project site contains two land cover types that would be classified as disturbed and developed (Exhibit 6, Vegetation).